alf45tar/PedalinoMini-Case-1/README.md

  - Compact form factor (20 x 10 x 2.6 cm)
  - 8 footswitches
  - MIDI IN and MIDI OUT ports
- - 2 TRS ports for connect external pedals like Boss FS-5U (1 foot switch), Boss FS-6 (2 foot switches), Digitech FS3X (3 foot switches), TC-Helicon Switch 6 (6 foot switches) or expression pedals.
+ - 2 TRS expansion ports to connect external foot switches or expression pedals.

+PedalinoMini™ Case 1 is available to sponsors only [here](https://github.com/pedalino-sponsors/PedalinoMini).

+If dimensions do not fit for you, custom versions are available [here](https://github.com/sponsors/alf45tar/sponsorships?sponsor=alf45tar&tier_id=69721&preview=false)

 The following images are a sneak preview.

-Are you interested?
-Sponsors will receive the files once released first.

 [![](./PedalinoMini-Case-1.png)](https://www.youtube.com/watch?v=PgAAQd82aIo)